 Introduction to Speech and Debate provides students with an introduction to public speaking and argumentation through practical application.
 Students will work on presentation, research, critical writing and argumentation skills.
-The class will focus on public forum, Lincoln-Douglas debate, congressional debate and speech.
+Students will focus on public forum and Lincoln-Douglas debate one semester and congressional debate and speech in the other.
 Evaluation is based on classwork and in-class participation.
 This course requires no previous experience.
-If a student has taken a speech or debate class but does not have prior tournament competitions in one of the events, this class is a better fit than our intermediate course.
+If a student has taken a speech or debate class but does not have significant prior tournament competition experience in one of the events, this class is a better fit than our intermediate course.
+Because this is an Extra Period Option course, students may take this introductory course in addition to their full academic loads.
 The course carries one-half credit for a full year of participation.